aybcho/interactive-image-treemap/README.md

 For a working demo of this repo, check out https://aybcho.github.io/interactive-image-treemap/.

-Please feel free to use it at will with attribution of source.
+Please feel free to use at will with attribution of source.